 Student Name(s):

 Departure Date & Time: Return Date & Time:

 Description of Trip:

 STUDENT RESPONSIBILITY:

-ach or sponsor.
-It is also understood that it is the student's responsibility to obtain s in any classes missed during the trip.
+the coach or sponsor.
+It is also understood that it is the student's responsibility to obtain s/exams in any classes missed during the trip.

 Student Signature/Date:

 PARENT PERMISSION:

-My child,, h paragraph: as my permission to attend this trip and I have read all of the above and the following
+My child, paragraph: , has my permission to attend this trip and I have read all of the above and the following

-never possible to guarantee of supervision at off-campus ac expected to assume some re parents assume when their students participate in off-campus activities.
-While it is direct supervision of students at all times, it is particularly difficult to provide direct tivities.
-Participation in extra-curricular activities is a privilege and students are esponsibility in monitoring themselves.
-Parents should judge their own child's g skills when assessing whether their student's participation in an off-campus function
+never possible to gua supervision at off-can expected to assume s lity that parents assume when their students participate in off-campus activities.
+While it is rantee direct supervision of students at all times, it is particularly difficult to provide direct appus activities.
+Participation in extra-curricular activities is a privilege and students are some responsibility in monitoring themselves.
+Parents should judge their own child's -making skills when assessing whether their student's participation in an off-campus function

 Parent Signature/Date:

 MEDICAL CONSENT:

-I, as indicated by my signature above the trip. e, hereby authorize in advance any necessary medical treatment required while on
+I, as indicated by my signature the trip. e above, hereby authorize in advance any necessary medical treatment required while on

 Home Phone:

 Emergency Phone: